gsom95/Udemy-iOS-bootcamp/README.md

 13. [ByteCoin](/ByteCoin) Getting Bitcoin price for different currencies with URLSession (and URLRequest to set header) and Decodable.
 To launch on simulator set env var API_KEY.
 14. [FlashChat](/Flash-Chat) Chat app based on Firebase (authentication and database for storing messages.).
 15. [Dicee SwiftUI](/Dicee-SwiftUI) Just like [Dicee](/Dicee) but written with help of SwiftUI.
+16. [HackerNews](/HackerNews) H4XOR NEWS FTW!
+Written in SwiftUI and a little bit of UIKit (WebKit to show pages).